Is It Possible to Give an Older Child Up for Adoption?

-Placing a child for adoption when they are older is often more complicated because there are a number of additional factors to take into consideration, including the child’s health and behavior, others who have had custody of the child throughout this or her life, the involvement of the child’s father, and more.
+Placing a child for adoption when they are older is often more complicated because there are a number of additional factors to take into consideration, including the child’s health and behavior, others who have had custody of the child throughout his or her life, the involvement of the child’s father, and more.
 American Adoptions does not currently have a process in place to review and address these factors.

 Giving a child up for adoption is never easy, but it may be an even more challenging adjustment in an older child placement — not only for you as a parent, but also for your child.
 This process requires specialized counseling, education and training services that our agency currently does not have the resources to provide.
 We recognize that it would not be fair to you, your child or prospective adoptive parents for us to facilitate older child adoptions without providing the expertise and services you need.

 However, struggling parents should never hesitate to reach out for help.
 While American Adoptions may not be able to complete the adoption in every case, we will do whatever we can to refer you to the services and resources you need.

 When you contact an adoption specialist about giving your child up for adoption, we will gather some background information about your circumstances, your support system, and the areas in which you’re struggling.
-If we feel that we are not the best professional to assist you, we will provide referrals to help you find the necessary services and resources in your community.
+If we feel that we are not the best professional to assist you, we will do our best to provide referrals to help you find the necessary services and resources in your community.

 Unfortunately, many parents in your circumstances find that there is not a lot of readily available information about this type of adoption if their child is more than a few years old.
 There aren’t many private agencies that specialize in placing older children, and state foster care systems typically do not have the funding to take voluntary relinquishments.
 But there are other options.

 If you are struggling to parent and thinking about giving up a child for adoption, consider the following suggestions: